poton2/CS-435-Big-data/README.md

 **PageRank**

-A sorted list of Wikipedia pages based on their ideal PageRank value in descending order.
+A sorted list (in descending order) of Wikipedia pages based on their ideal PageRank value in descending order.
 Each row should contain the title of the article and its PageRank value.
 This computation is performed in my own Spark cluster with 5 machines with results from 25 iterations.

 **Taxation**